 - What information is contained in the Social Security Death Master File?

-History of Social Security Number use.
-When Social Security numbers were first issued in 1936, the federal government assured the public that use of their use would be limited to Social Security programs such as calculating retirement benefits.
+When Social Security numbers were first issued in 1936, the federal government assured the public that their use would be limited to Social Security programs.
 Today, however, the Social Security number (SSN) has become the de facto national identifier.

-Government agencies and private businesses continue to use SSNs for a wide range of non-Social Security purposes — such as employee files, medical records, health insurance accounts, credit and banking accounts, university ID cards, utility accounts, and many more.
+Government agencies and private businesses use SSNs for a wide range of non-Social Security purposes, such as employee files, medical records, health insurance accounts, credit and banking accounts, and utility accounts.

-Risk of identity theft and data breaches.
 Identity thieves seek SSNs so they can assume the identity of another person and commit fraud.
-It’s relatively easy for someone to fraudulently use your SSN to assume your identity and gain access to your bank account, credit accounts, utilities records, and other sources of personal information.
+It’s relatively easy for someone to fraudulently use your SSN to assume your identity and gain access to your personal information.
 Identity thieves also can establish new credit and bank accounts in your name, or use your SSN for employment purposes or to obtain medical care.

 Federal agency use.
-SSNs have been displayed on millions of cards issued by federal agencies, including Medicare cards, Department of Defense identification cards and insurance cards, and Veteran Affairs identification cards.
-Because the connection between identity theft and widespread use of the SSNs is now indisputable, the federal government has acted to curtail its use.
+SSNs have been displayed on millions of cards issued by federal agencies, including Medicare cards and Department of Defense identification cards.
+Because the connection between identity theft and widespread use of the SSNs is indisputable, the federal government has acted to curtail its use.

 - Medicare cards.
 Legislation signed in April 2015 requires that SSNs be removed from Medicare cards.
 Medicare will replace SSNs with randomly generated Medicare beneficiary identifiers.
 The process will take up to 8 years, beginning with Medicare cards for new Medicare beneficiaries during the first 4 years and then for existing beneficiaries within the next four years.

 - Military ID cards.
 SSNs began to disappear from military identification cards in 2011.
-As cards expire, they are replaced with new cards having a Department of Defense (DoD) identification number.
-The DoD identification number is a unique 10-digit number.
-An 11-digit DoD benefits number will appear on cards of dependents eligible for DoD benefits.
-SSNs embedded in the bar codes on the back of identification cards are being phased out.
+As cards expire, they are replaced with new cards having a Department of Defense (DOD) identification number.
+The DOD identification number is a unique 10-digit number.
+An 11-digit DOD benefits number will appear on cards of dependents eligible for DOD benefits.

 The answer depends upon the agency.
-Some government agencies, including tax authorities, welfare offices, and state Departments of Motor Vehicles, can require your SSN number as mandated by federal law (42 USC 405 (c)(2)(C)(v) and (i)).
+Some government agencies, including tax authorities, welfare offices, and state Departments of Motor Vehicles, can require your SSN.
 Others may request the SSN, leading you to believe you must provide it.

-The Privacy Act of 1974 requires all government agencies — federal, state and local — that request SSNs to provide a "disclosure" statement on the form.
+The Privacy Act of 1974 requires all government agencies — federal, state and local — that request SSNs to provide a disclosure statement on the form.
 The statement explains whether you are required to provide your SSN or if it’s optional, how the SSN will be used, and under what statutory or other authority the number is requested (5 USC 552a, note).
-The U.S. Office of Management and Budget, Office of Information and Regulatory Affairs (OIRA) provides guidance and oversight regarding the Privacy Act of 1974.
+The U.S. Office of Management and Budget, Office of Information and Regulatory Affairs provides guidance and oversight regarding the Privacy Act.